prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 Should the Prometheus `/targets` page show kubelet targets, but not able to successfully scrape the metrics, then most likely it is a problem with the authentication and authorization setup of the kubelets.

-As described in the [prerequisites](#prerequisites) section, in order to retrieve metrics from the kubelet token authentication and authorization must be enabled.
+As described in the [Prerequisites](#prerequisites) section, in order to retrieve metrics from the kubelet token authentication and authorization must be enabled.
 Some Kubernetes setup tools do not enable this by default.

 If you are using Google's GKE product, see [docs/GKE-cadvisor-support.md].